optozorax/unasanu/content/en/index.md

 ## Changing physical laws

 It's always possible to construct a universe where our current moment in time is the initial condition but with slightly different physical laws.
 For example, the speed of light could be a bit faster or slower (as far as it can be programmed according to the laws of physics and mechanics of matter).
-If such alterations impair the functioning of our consciousness, this change in the laws of physics gets subjected to anthropic filtering, which is why we shouldn't observe it.
+If such alterations impair the functioning of our consciousness, this change in the laws of physics gets subjected to anthropic filtration, which is why we shouldn't observe it.
 However, just as with universes with bugs, if applying probabilities to universes isn't pointless, then <span class="green2-bg example">we should witness a continuous random change in the laws of physics that doesn't disrupt our consciousness' functionality</span>.

 Could this be quantum mechanics?
 Could any simulation with living organisms eventually converge to something similar?